Scarlet Seas: Cast

+Music

+The film featured a theme song entitled "Blossoms (That Bloom In the Moonlight)" which was composed by Ben Black and James Dietrich.

 Critical reception

 A review in Harrison's Reports found that the film contains "offenses to logic", including the nimbleness of the hero and heroine as they climb a rope ladder despite having survived days of hunger and thirst and the way the hero easily overcomes "a giant", lifts him, and throws him overboard.

 Preservation status

 The film was long thought to be lost.
 A print has been discovered in Italy at Cineteca Italiana.